ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

     .
     .
 ```
 4. line 587 ..
-588 demonstrated the a "true" `printf()` redirects its `stdout` output to StatusCode
+588 demonstrates that a "true" `printf()` redirects its `stdout` output to StatusCode during POST
 5. line 590 ..
-593 fills the allocated 64kB buffer with a unique charcter pattern
+593 fills the allocated 64kB buffer with a unique character pattern
 6. line 595 demonstrates that `printf()` internally works bufferless, by processing a `%s`-specifier that has a string argument 64kB in size
 7. line 599 ..
 603 demonstrates the new `fprintf()` based and build time parameter checked `CDETRACE()` macro
-8. line 605 runs a EDK2 `DEBUG()` macron built upon the `_DebugPrint()` reimplemenation that is not parameter checked
+8. line 605 runs a EDK2 `DEBUG()` macro built upon the `_DebugPrint()` reimplemenation that is not parameter checked

 ## [`wctype.h`](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf#page=405) demonstration
 `wctype.h` functions are not available from [**PDCLIB**](https://github.com/DevSolar/pdclib/tree/5950958ff57391789d9a164a56cd1ed87dedaa12),